simonem/PhD_Thesis/results.md

 The results from this paper have fed new design iterations for CroMAR.
 The design of new functionalities has followed more closely the guidelines provided by the CSRL model that was being developed.
 At the same time lighter and smaller version of the iPad came to the market which allowed an extended use for our system.
 A new prototype of CroMAR and its closer mapping to the CSRL model is described in P2.

-*Relation to the research questions: * The paper started the investigation of RQ2, “How tangible and playful interaction with digital information can help in engaging reflection processes?”
+*Relation to the research questions: * The paper started the investigation of RQ2, “How interaction techniques can be designed to facilitate the different phases of a reflection processes?”

 ## Paper 2